 The park and preserve are open 24 hours per day, seven days per week year round.
 However, visitor services are limited Labor Day through Memorial Day.
 Seasonal and temporary closures are listed by location on the Operating Hours & Seasons page.

-Popular things to do in Lake Clark National Park include Flight Seeing at Lake Clark, Remote Base Camping, Fly-In Bear Viewing Along the West Cook Inlet Coast, Go Fishing on Lake Clark.
+Popular things to do in Lake Clark National Park include Flight Seeing at Lake Clark, Remote Base Camping, Camp at Kontrashibuna Lake, Fly-In Bear Viewing Along the West Cook Inlet Coast.
 See Things to Do above for photos and details.

 Yes — Lake Clark National Park has 1 campground, including NPS Priest Rock Public Use Cabin.
 See Campgrounds above for site counts, fees, and booking links.